Are you sick and tired of watching the same horror films each and every Halloween?

 When it comes to modern horror, you can’t really go wrong with a Ti West film.
 He is the master of mixing old and new style horror, and there is no greater example than The House of the Devil.

 When struggling for money, Samantha takes a strange babysitting job from a mysterious couple living in an old and isolated house.
 After meeting the Ulmans she finds out that there is no child to look after, but in fact, it’s Mrs Ulman’s ageing mother.
 Desperate for the money she accepts, but as soon as the Ulmans leave, Samantha begins to be exposed to the hidden horrors that the house and her new employers are concealing.
 A truly terrifying journey filled with satanism and a constant feel of dread.

 The Cabinet of Dr. Caligari (1920)

 While a silent movie might not be the first thing you think of in terms of getting your ‘horror on’ this Halloween, it won’t be a choice you regret!
 You will struggle to find a more perfect form of German Expressionist cinema.
 But it is so much more than that.
-The film is not only a masterpiece of cinema, it has some truly horrifying moments that are able to send a shiver down your spine.
+The film is not only a masterpiece of cinema, but it also has some truly horrifying moments that are able to send a shiver down your spine.
 From the dark and theatrical design to the insidious nature of the characters within.
 This film is a prime example of how visual storytelling can create genuine terror, and at times makes the modern jump-scare tactic seem not so scary.

 The Orphanage (El Orfanato) (2007)

 Laura returns the orphanage where she lived as a child.
 Now no longer in use, Laura and her family plan to re-open the orphanage to help children with disabilities.
 Not long after, her son disappears, and with the help of a medium she discovers there are other lost children inside the orphanage, but these ones are no longer in the land of the living.